Fat-Frumos/Connection/connection/md/milestone_8.conversation.md

   _Update_ button: **25 points**
 - messages in corresponding area are sorted by time.
 New messages are appended at the bottom: **5 points**
-- message item contains readable time, username and text.
+- message item contains readable time, user name and text.
 Own messages are displayed on the right.
   Other messages are displayed on the left: **10 points**
 - countdown appears for 1 minute after clicking on _Update_ button (except if error occurs): **10 points**
-- _Update_ button is disabled after clicking during updating and until the timer is active: **5 points**
+- _Update_ button is disabled (user cannot click it) after clicking during updating and until the timer is active: **5 points**
 - the confirmation modal appears after clicking on _Delete_ button with _Cancel_, _Delete_ button inside.
 If user clicks _Cancel_ the modal disappears.
 If user clicks _Delete_ the http-request is sent and the user is redirected to main page after succeeded
   response: **10 points**
-- form field has `required` validator. _Send new message_ button is disabled until field has text: **5 points**
+- form field has `required` validator. _Send new message_ button is disabled (user cannot click it) until field has text: **5 points**
 - new messages are loaded (using `since` parameter) after successful sending new message: **15 points**